KirillMakrutin/spring_security/README.md

 - Utilizing Spring Data MongoDB to authenticate against a document database
 - How to customize Spring Security for more flexibility when dealing with Spring Data integration
 - Understanding the Spring Data project

+## Chapter 6
+Covers:
+-Learning some of the basic concepts related to the LDAP protocol and server implementations -Configuring a self-contained LDAP server within Spring Security -Enabling LDAP authentication and authorization -Understanding the model behind LDAP search and user matching -Retrieving additional user details from standard LDAP structures -Differentiating between LDAP authentication methods and evaluating the pros and cons of each type -Explicitly configuring Spring Security LDAP using Spring bean declarations -Connecting to external LDAP directories
+-Exploring the built-in support for Microsoft AD
+-We will also explore how to customize Spring Security for more flexibility when dealing with custom AD deployments